-The sheriff must provide you with the internet link to obtain a printable application form and you should be given, and read, this pamphlet.
+The sheriff must provide you with the internet link to obtain a printable application form, and you should be given, and read, this pamphlet.
 You must pay a fee, which will vary depending on the background check the sheriff must conduct.
 The minimum fee for a background check and license is \$67.
 You must provide evidence of your competency certification as described above and certify that you have read this publication.
+Competency certification is valid for 3 years from the date of issue.
 Applicants also must submit their fingerprints, which are necessary to conduct the background check.

-The applicant must state whether he has a concealed handgun license that is currently suspended and whether or not he has previously applied for a concealed handgun license.
+The applicant must state whether he or she has a concealed handgun license that is currently suspended and whether or not he or she has previously applied for a concealed handgun license.
 If the applicant has previously applied for a license, the applicant must provide the name of the county in which the application was made.